-To get the most out of seniors health insurance, it’s important to choose the cover that best meets your needs now and into the future.
-Whether you’re an established person at the height of your career or winding down towards retirement, empty nesters or dealing with a house full of young adults, Canstar can help you find the seniors health insurance policy to suit your needs.
+To get the most out of health insurance as a senior, it’s important to choose the cover that best meets your needs now and into the future.
+Whether you’re at the height of your career or winding down towards retirement, empty nesters or still sharing your home, you can compare health insurance policies to look for one that best suits your needs with Canstar.

 Looking for a seniors health insurance policy?
 The table below displays a snapshot of hospital & extras policies on Canstar’s database for seniors aged 60+, sorted by Star Rating (highest to lowest), with links to providers’ websites.
 These results are based on a mature couple in NSW.